March Madness: What to watch for in a stacked Final Four | Federal News Network

 Mark Williams, Duke.
 Scoring over the 7-1 sophomore in the lane is an accomplishment.
 Getting dunked on by him is almost inevitable.

 Christian Braun, Kansas.
-Sharpshooter is p erfect for Self’s high pick-and-roll offense.
+The sharpshooter is perfect for Self’s high pick-and-roll offense.
 Surprisingly good finisher at the rim.

 Caleb Love, North Carolina.
 The athletic freshman can score in bunches and loves big moments.
 He had 30 points, including two late 3-pointers in 37 seconds in the Tar Heels’ Sweet 16 win over the Bruins.